Social, Emotional and Values Education

 Sometimes students can find themselves struggling with things like confusing relationships, peer pressure, self-esteem issues, family breakdown, depression, bullying and abuse.
 Our Chaplain is on hand to support students facing such issues and he collaborates with the Student Support Staff and the Student Wellbeing Team, including the Guidance Officer, to deliver assistance where needed.

-There is a great partnership between the school Chaplaincy Committee and its local supporters such as local churches, businesses and community organisations.
+There is great partnership between to school Chaplaincy Committee and its local supporters such as local churches, businesses and community organisations.
 Our Chaplaincy program assists and supports families in need at times of crisis.